Skip to main content

 Major Trails And Attractions

-The Visbeker Braut and Visbeker Bräutigam megalithic monuments, among the largest and best-preserved in northern Europe, form the park's premier cultural attractions, reached by atmospheric heathland walks.
-The Pestruper Gräberfeld, with over 500 Bronze Age burial mounds in a single heath-covered area, creates an otherworldly landscape.
-The Goldenstedter Moor, a partially restored raised bog, offers boardwalk access to active peatland with its specialized wildlife and vegetation.
+The Visbeker Bräutigam and Visbeker Braut megalithic monuments, among the largest and best-preserved megalithic tombs in northern Europe, form the park's premier cultural attractions, reached by atmospheric heathland walks.
+[1] The Pestruper Gräberfeld, with over 530 Bronze Age burial mounds in a single heath-covered area, is the largest surviving prehistoric cemetery in northern Central Europe.
+[2] The Goldenstedter Moor, a partially restored raised bog, offers boardwalk access to active peatland with its specialized wildlife and vegetation.
 The heathland areas provide the iconic North German purple-flowering landscape during August-September.
 Cycling routes on flat terrain connect the main towns, archaeological sites, and natural areas.
 The Wildeshausen old town retains half-timbered buildings and a medieval church.

 Visitor Facilities And Travel